Numite/musicProject/README.rst

 * 1.5.2
     1. Fixed bug related to search function of the bot.
 Added error handling for said bug.
     #.
 Updated all packages.
+    #.
+Fixed incompatibility with opus, discord/opus and nodejs.

 * 1.5
     1. Added support for custom error messages so they can be handled by if() statements.